• Skip to primary navigation

 These are so simple!

 Place handfuls of Cheetos in empty, flat-bottomed ice cream cones.
-Easy to make last-minute, and kids love them!
+They are easy to make and the kids loved them!

 4. Olympic Ring Cupcakes